Anderson-Lai/ib-notes/slchemistry/chemistry.md

 if such structure (like a triangle) exists in your drawing, that compound does not exist
 'cycles' do not exist either (an oxygen reaching across a carbon to another oxygen won't exist)
 an atom should only be one side of another atom (O - C - O)

+# Sept.
+10, 2024 - Lewis Structures

+## Coordinate Bonds
+an already bonded group of 2 electrons (say in nitrogen), shares its pair of two electrons with another element
+only exists for period 2 nonmetals
+for subsequent periods, the valence electrons are farther away, and the sharing can be substituted for something else
+a full lone pair is being shared (very, very weak bond)

+only kick out electrons for elements that are "unhappy"
+difficult to kick out electrons for "happy" elements
+contrary to ionic compounds, harder to make != harder to break, rather, it makes the covalent compound harder to form

+all atoms at the end of the drawing must have 8 total electrons, or else the compound does not exist
+oxygen can not bind with another oxygen ever
+a polyatomic must have the same charge across different 'variants' for it to be considered the same polyatomic

+NO4 (1-) - pernitrate (does not exist)
+NO3 (1-) - nitrate
+NO2 (1-) - nitrite
+NO (1-) - hyponitrite - possible, however, you do not to add the extra charge on the 'central' atom (like a metal in an ionic compound)
+(the charge is added to the nitrogen)
+if the charge were to put on the oxygen, a lot more bonding has to happen, making it much more unlikely to be formed than with the result with the extra electron added to the nitrogen

+however, even with the added charge on the central nitrogen atom, the structure is still unlikely to form (due to the extra charge on a central atom)

+**All covalent compounds follow the octet rule**
+Exceptions:
+- Hydrogen must only have 2 electrons
+- Incomplete octet (take BCl3)

+the most imoprtant factor is that  all existing valence electrons are paired up
+since boron had 3 valence electrons, there only being 6 total electrson in the valence shell means it is still satisfied
+the 3 chlorine share their electrons to make the 3 valence electrons of boron paired, thus making boron 'satisfied'

+**Goal number 1: pair single electrons**

+- Expanded octet

+for period 3-7 atoms:
+separate lone pairs to make more bonds (SO4 2-)
+satisfied pairs are 'broken apart' into 2 separate electrons to make more bonds
+sulfur ends up having 12 valence electrons, which, since its valence shell is farther from the nucleus, is possible